Frequently Asked Questions about the MAT

 - The MAT Program has been created specifically for the working adult

-- The MAT Program leads to a master's degree and recommendation for a Georgia Level 5 Certificate in Early Childhood (P-5) Education
+- The MAT Program leads to a master's degree and recommendation for a Georgia Level 5 Certificate in Elementary (P-5) Education

 - The MAT Program is designed as a Cohort Model: one group of students takes all their courses together